ajyoon/bml-lang.org/content/docs/guide/references.md

 ```
 {% end %}

-We can also ask BML to repeat the referenced fork result verbatim using a bare reference without any mappings.
+We can ask BML to repeat the referenced fork result verbatim using a bare reference without any mappings.
 This is especially useful for copying nested fork results.

 {% bml_snippet() %}
 ```bml